hci-a-if-its-2019/assignment-1-safhiram/README.md

 1. Make a account , Try registration feature
 2. Try to loggin
 3. Try to search user’s favorite food with search feature
-4. Try to search FAQ feature
-5. Try to click order , then check “kantong belanja” feature
+4. Try to click order , then check troll(kantong belanja) feature
-6. Try to order some food
+5. Try to order some food
-7. Try to search itsfood.id facebook, twitter, instagram or linkedin account
+6. Try to search itsfood.id facebook, twitter, instagram or linked in account
+7. Try to search FAQ feature
-8. Try to search some information about the owner of itsfood.id, you can find dimana aja.
+8. Try to search some information about the owner of itsfood.id, you can find everywhere

 ## User Description
-The user is a student of Social and Politics in Airlangga University.
+The user is a student of State Administration in Airlangga University.
 She is twenty years old now and she in fourth semester.
+She usually use a website for :
+    1. shopping,
-She usually use a website for shopping, look her IPK on the UNAIR website, and also do for her homework.
+    2. look her GPA on the UNAIR website,
+    3. do for her homework.
 ## Transcript
 ```
 Me: Apakah kamu pernah memesan makanan secara online?